What’re the 4 Steps should be not skipped?

 Not unless you have spent a few years in a cave, you probably know about how companies are buying products from China and selling them on the Fulfillment By Amazon FBA model.

-There is topic mainly for two types of Amazon FBA sellers:
+There is a topic mainly for two types of Amazon FBA sellers:

-- Those sellers who import standard products from China with the aim of rebranding them by making minimal changes (Private Label Product).
+- Those sellers who import standard products from China intending to rebrand them by making minimal changes (Private Label Product).

 - Then there are those sellers who spend 5000 USD or more per purchase order.

-The crucial steps is composed of 4 different phases, which are going to be discussed step by step in this article.
+The crucial steps are composed of 4 different phases, which are going to be discussed step by step in this article.

 Phase 1: which is Product selection.